dne33/ObsidianVault/ENEL301/Law/Law in NZ.md

 6 Legal ::: Contracts may be void for reason of illegality.
 But may be remedied if both parties were unaware of a broken law
 <!--SR:!2023-09-11,1,230!2023-09-14,4,270-->

+Negligence Definition ::: A lack of proper care and attention or carelessness Three key elements to establish tort of negligence
+??
+Duty of care owed, Breach of duty, Breach causes loss/damage